 Visitors to the 124,000-square-foot casino floor looking for table games will find quite a selection around the room, with blackjack, roulette, baccarat and craps getting the most action.
 Other table games include Pai Gow Poker, High Card Flush, Three Card Poker, Let it Ride and Ultimate Texas Hold’em.

 Table minimums tend to stay around the $15 mark, but they are raised when there’s a major event in town and the house is packed.
 Table minimums start at $100 in the high limit room located just outside the main gaming pit.
 Noise levels tend to be a little more subdued in this secluded area.

-Caesars Palace — like another huge property in MGM Grand — is one of the better casinos to earn a complimentary beverage, but service might slow down if every seat in the house is filled.
+Caesars Palace Sportsbook and Casino— like another huge property in MGM Grand — is one of the better casinos to earn a complimentary beverage, but service might slow down if every seat in the house is filled.

 Six, count ’em, six towers in this Roman empire.
-Caesars is one of the most heavily trafficked resorts on the Strip, so it’s a good thing it has 3,976 rooms to accommodate guests.
+The resort at the Caesars Palace sportsbook is one of the most heavily trafficked on the Strip.
+So, it’s a good thing it has 3,976 rooms to accommodate guests.
 “A luxury icon since 1966, the Roman-themed Caesars Palace still rivals the big new hotels in its scale, style and grandeur — but its base-level rooms are a bit smaller and outdated,” according to one online travel critic.